-Family board games are one of the best ways to connect with your kids’ and have fun as a family.
+Fun family board games are one of the best ways to connect with your kids’ and share quality fun time as a family.
 We love nothing more than enjoying a family game night, all gathered around the table and hanging out.
 We almost look forward to rainy days because we have so much fun!

 We were shocked at how many board games are out there and how few we were aware of.
-Hence this blog post, so if you are as clueless as we were you should get caught up on this article and treat yourself to some great new family board games.
+If you are as clueless as we were, you should get caught up on this article as the games featured are some of the best fun family board games you can find.

 The objective of the game is to travel through time by spinning the time machine and advancing the appropriate number of circles.
 If the time machine spinner or the game piece lands on a “search,” you pull an item from the stack.
 The item can be something like a vase, a cat, a horse, a cape etc. Most of the objects exist in each of the time periods.

 My kids got this when they were 7 & 8, I think the best age range for this game is 4 – 8!
 My son is 9 and is already getting bored with this game unless we all get involved and then he loves to get down on the floor and play.
 Just an FYI, this game is quite large, so it doesn’t fit on a table, we put it on the floor of our 38′ fifth wheel and have some fun with it.